egc112/ddwrt/adblock/readme.md

 - https://oisd.nl/setup/dnsmasq
   	Use the dnsmasq*2* file, right click to get the URL and remove `https://`

+You can add your own domains you want to [whitelist](https://en.wikipedia.org/wiki/Whitelist) and
+add your own domains you want to [blacklist](https://en.wikipedia.org/wiki/Blacklisting)

 name: ddwrt-adblock.sh
 version: 0.9, 15-feb-2024, by egc, based on eibgrads ddwrt-blacklist-domains-adblock